 Then you want to go to these tabs.
 You can click on the thumbnails next to each section for a larger image.
 These are from an older version of firmware, but the concepts are the same.

-These should be the defaults, but check to be sure.
+Router manufacturers and firmware authors have gotten better over the years, so in many cases these should be the defaults, but check to be sure.
 On the Filters tab, "Block WAN Request" should be enabled and "Remote Management" and "Remote Upgrade" should both be disabled.
 Block WAN Request is the one that should block pings for you.
+Look for something similar with other manufacturers if you're having trouble blocking pings.
 You can test at GRC ShieldsUp (scroll down) to see that it's doing what you expect.
 The Common Port test includes a test for Ping response.
 Always recheck your settings and retest after a firmware upgrade.

 You're done.
 In the event of a problem with the router requiring that you reset it to the factory defaults, or if you decide to upgrade the firmware, these changes may need to be repeated.